The Itch (Vitamin C song)

 "The Itch" a song by American pop singer Vitamin C, released as the first single from her second album, More (2001).
 Released on October 10, 2000, it peaked at number 45 on the US Billboard Hot 100 and number six in Australia, where it was certified platinum.

 Reception

 The song failed to crack the top 40 on the US Billboard Hot 100 in 2001, peaking at number 45.
 It had moderate success by peaking on the Billboard Top 40 Mainstream chart at number 26.
 In Australia, "The Itch" reached number six on the ARIA Singles Chart and was certified platinum by the Australian Recording Industry Association (ARIA) for shipping 70,000 copies.
 It also peaked at number 34 in New Zealand on the RIANZ Singles Chart.

 Music video

-Kirsten Dunst and Mila Kunis both appear in the video with Vitamin C. The video includes film clips from the movie Get Over It, which stars all three women, although the song was not part of the film itself.
+Kirsten Dunst and Mila Kunis both appear in the video with Vitamin C. The video includes film clips from the movie Get Over It, which stars all three women, the song briefly appears during a phone call scene.
 The music video for the single was directed by Brothers Strause.